-The Crawford County Human Services office provides intake and case management services for Mental Health, Mental Retardation, Early Intervention, and Children and Youth Services.
+The Crawford County Human Services office provides intake and case management services for Mental Health, Early Intervention, and Children and Youth Services.
 Even in a county with a smaller population, more information is generated each day, and the challenge is to efficiently manage the information with ease, as to provide access to the information in a timely manner.
 Because of the nature of the department’s work, certain documents must be kept permanently, thus adding to the cost of labor and space dedicated to archival.

 Crawford County sought to improve productivity and quality of client service by implementing an electronic imaging system with the goal of automating and streamlining the document process, thereby reducing the amount of time required to capture, index and/or retrieve documents.

 Enterprise Content Management Needs